|

 * Rates DO NOT include import customs clearance fees, duties, taxes, or marine cargo insurance.

-* Plus ocean freight carrier security fee (CSF) for all USA and Canadian ports of loading, each unit for USD 6
+* Plus ocean carrier security fee (CSF) for all USA and Canadian ports of loading, each unit for USD 6

 A. Storage/demurrage charges at destinations.